Exclusive: Instacart taps Goldman Sachs to lead IPO at $30 billion valuation - sources

-(Reuters) - Instacart has picked Goldman Sachs Group Inc GS.N to lead its initial public offering (IPO), which could come early next year and value the U.S. grocery delivery app at around $30 billion (£23 billion), people familiar with the matter said on Thursday.
+(Reuters) - Instacart has picked Goldman Sachs Group Inc GS.N to lead its initial public offering (IPO), which could come early next year and value the U.S. grocery delivery app at around $30 billion, people familiar with the matter said on Thursday.

 Instacart was valued at $17.7 billion last month, when it raised $200 million in a private fundraising round.
 Were the IPO to push Instacart’s valuation to close to $30 billion, it would underscore the rapid growth of its business as more consumers turn to it to shop for groceries during the COVID-19 pandemic.